 Intending a different meaning, the sign below confirms that the whole hoopla about climate is just in order to obtain a political change.

-After the fuss on the streets, young people can make change by deepening their knowledge of climate change, including learning the arguments of people with opposing views.
-In our polarized reality, the greatest opportunity for young people is in freeing themselves from the biases of the adults.
+After the fuss on the streets, young people can make a change by deepening their knowledge of climate change, including learning the arguments of people with opposing views.
+In our polarized reality, the greatest opportunity for young people is to free themselves from the biases of adults.
 With this approach, which is natural for youngsters, distrust of the establishment can be an asset.
-As happened many times before, addressing a major challenge can become a hallmark of this generation.
+As has happened many times before, addressing a major challenge can become a hallmark of this generation.
 Sadly, this is not what I see happening; I see youngsters manipulated by the establishment.

 be.
 A 9-year-old can only repeat what he has been indoctrinated with.
-In this respect, it is a good sign that climate change alarmists needed to bring children to their rally; it means that adults are not buying it.
-We can only hope that maturing youngsters will become more skeptical too.
+In this respect, it is a good sign that climate change alarmists need to bring children to their rallies; it means that adults are not buying it.
+We can only hope that maturing youngsters will become more skeptical, too.